thistleknot/Capstone-577/readme.txt

 			reloop factor: min(%[nrow(ones),nrow(zeros)] / avg(%[nrow(ones),nrow(zeros)]
 			threshold set to .35
-			rebalanced classes means cutoff thresholds of .5 for confusion matrix
+			rebalanced classes means cutoff thresholds of .5 for confusion matrix switch to modified bestglm for saveCSVs due to not converging on significant terms or any terms with monte carlo resample

+			is the error that is captured by bestglm when outputing a timestampped csv.
+This is returned most likely due to a magnified monte carlo sample that is too large.
+I suggest a recursive loop that resamples at half the size until it returns no error.
+				It's how I resolved saveCSVs.R monte carlo subsample. (separate file had same issue with bestglm)
+				note: Error in qk[, 4] : incorrect number of dimensions

 			[1] "C:/Users/user/Documents/School/CSUF/ISDS577/projects/Capstone-577//output/V7118-greaterEqual-10-final.csv"
 			[1] "y:"    "V7118"